 The Audit Committee currently consists of the following four directors: Michael J. Keeffe (Chairman and Financial Expert), Murray W. Burns, William E. Chiles and Michael A. Flick.
-Our Board has determined that each of these directors is "independent" as such term is defined in the NASDAQ listing standards, including standards specifically governing audit committee members, and satisfies the additional requirements applicable to an audit committee member under Rule 10A-3(b)(1) under the Securities Exchange Act of 1934, as amended (the "Exchange Act") and the NASDAQ listing standards.
-Our Board has determined that Mr. Keeffe is an "Audit Committee Financial Expert" as such term is defined within the applicable rules of the SEC.
-Following the 2020 annual meeting, Mr. Keeffe became Chairman of the Audit Committee.
-The Audit Committee met four times during 2020.
+Our Board determined that each of these directors is "independent" as such term is defined in the NASDAQ listing standards, including standards specifically governing audit committee members, and satisfies the additional requirements applicable to an audit committee member under Rule 10A-3(b)(1) under the Securities Exchange Act of 1934, as amended (the "Exchange Act") and the NASDAQ listing standards.
+Our Board determined that Mr. Keeffe is an "Audit Committee Financial Expert" as such term is defined within the applicable rules of the SEC.
+The Audit Committee met five times during 2021.

-The Audit Committee's primary function is to assist our Board in fulfilling its oversight responsibilities relating to: (1) the quality and integrity of the accounting, auditing, disclosure controls and procedures, internal control over financial reporting and financial reporting practices of the Company, (2) the independent auditor's qualifications and independence, (3) the performance of the Company's independent auditors and (4) review and approval or ratification of any transaction that may require disclosure under Item 404 of Regulation S-K of the rules and regulations of the SEC.
+The Audit Committee's primary function is to assist our Board in fulfilling its oversight responsibilities relating to: (1) the quality and integrity of the accounting, auditing, disclosure controls and procedures, internal control over financial reporting and financial reporting practices of the Company, (2) the independent registered public accounting firm's qualifications and independence, (3) the performance of the Company's independent registered public accounting firm and internal audit firm and (4) review and approval or ratification of any transaction that may require disclosure under Item 404 of Regulation S-K of the rules and regulations of the SEC.